 - CHEM 112 Structure and Reactivity in Chemistry and Biochemistry

-New Zealand's unique mix of primary and secondary industries provides a wide choice of careers in chemistry.
-Expanding industries in New Zealand, for example those related to new sources of energy and to the development of forestry and dairy resources, are further increasing the demand for qualified chemists.
+Aotearoa New Zealand's unique mix of primary and secondary industries provides a wide choice of careers in chemistry.
+Expanding industries in Aotearoa, for example those related to new sources of energy and to the development of forestry and dairy resources, are further increasing the demand for qualified chemists.

 - Chemists are key members of developmental teams in the pharmaceutical industry.